-Let’s look at three key feelings that may come up when you receive a difficult external impact of life, like the back to school pics on social media and how to use the Freedom Feeling Compass in relation to them.
+Let’s look at three key feelings that may come up when you receive a difficult external impact of life, like the back to school pics on social media and how to use the 4A Process in relation to them.

 Act: Follow what feels right for you.
 Whatever, action your Sadness wants you to take do that.

 Acknowledge: If you feel angry then you have an absolute right to do so as your situation is completely unjust.
 So, feel the Anger as much as you do and when you are ready thank the Anger for wanting to help you.

 Analyse: What next best action does your Anger want to guide you towards?
 Maybe it wants you to shout at the post about how unfair your situation is, “why don’t I have my baby yet?”.
 Perhaps it wants you to scream into a pillow or maybe punching a pillow might make you feel more satisfied.
 Whatever you do allow those feelings to come out, don’t squash them down behind the sadness where they can do you more harm.

 Act: Follow what feels right for you.
 Whatever, action your Anger wants you to take do that.

 Acknowledge: If you feel guilty because you don’t feel happy for someone else’s happiness, then this is one of the most important things I want you to know.
 The useful purposeful action of Guilt is to guide us towards making something right when we have deliberately done someone harm.
 You not being able to feel happy is not hurting them.
 Thank the Guilt for reminding you of this fact.